Give Me a Kiss! More on Understanding Dog Language

 As a young dog trainer, I wondered if he would be comfortable taking food from my mouth.
-I remember leaning down with a fry in my beak and trying to pass it to his.
+I remember leaning down with a french fry in my mouth and trying to pass it to his.

 It took some major coaxing and teaching him that the behavior was acceptable on cue.

 I must admit there is no real reason to teach your dog to take food from your mouth; actually as a seasoned professional, I would never recommend it… it could cause more behavior problems than have any functional duty.

 But I was curious and we often do silly things in training that we may regret later (I also taught him to unzip my purse, BIG mistake!).
 Thankfully he was the kind of dog that never made me regret this training and my lips still remain intact.

 I need to desensitize my big Malinois that kisses are affectionate from me.
 This does not mean he would tolerate it from anyone else (unless they wanted to find their lips next to their cheek on a table at the hospital), but he is very submissive to me, so it is not a dominance problem.